benditorok/tauri-plugin-dwrecv/README.md

 ## Testing

 You can send intents using `adb` to your device.
+Make sure your device is connected with `adb devices`.

 - Windows: